 Expectations and Deliverables

 Throughout the planning and implementation of the project, students must adhere to county, statewide, national and international public health guidelines, as well as university policies.

-Successful applicants will be required to complete a pre-engagement module, mid-project reflection, an end-of-project reflection and a post-engagement module.
+Successful applicants will be required to complete a pre-engagement module, mid-project reflection and end-of-project reflection and a post-engagement module.
 Applicants may publicly share their work via The Ripple Effect blog.

-To be considered, proposals must be completed in full and submitted using the online application form and include the following information, within the space limits described on the form.
+To be considered, proposals must be completed in full and submitted using the online application form.
+Proposals must include the following information, within the space limits described on the online form.

 - Applicant name, Cornell ID number, NetID and email address

 - Community partner name, contact person, email, website and location

 - Links to relevant the local (e.g., city, county) public health department for applicant and community partner.
 These will be different if the student and partner are in different locations.

 - If applicable, a description of how this project is supporting Black, Indigenous and/or marginalized communities.
 What is the background/context of the public issue the project is addressing in this community?